poshjosh/automate-jamstack/docs/Add-ssl-to-website.md

   * Under `Route traffic to` select `Alias to CloudFront distribution`.
   * In the next input box, select your CloudFront distribution from the dropdown list.
   * Click save.

+#### Ensuring Cloudfront always gets the latest version of website | Cloudfront

+Cloudfront returns cached version of your website.
+This means that, if you update your s3 website, that update may not reflect.
+To ensure that Cloudfront always gets the latest version of your website, you need to add an invalidation as follows:

+* First go to your AWS CloudFront service.

+* Then click on the CloudFront distribution you want to invalidate.

+* In the "object path" text field, you can list the specific files e.g. `/index.html` or just use the wildcard `/*` to invalidate all (this forces cloudfront to get the latest from everything in your S3 bucket).

+* Once you filled in the text field click on "Invalidate", after CloudFront finishes invalidating you'll see your changes the next time you go to the web page.